Tata Steel provides 300 oxygen concentrators to J'khand govt to help fight COVID-19 | Health

 Besides other efforts to combat COVID-19, the steelmaker has been collaborating with the government to augment the supply chain of liquid medical oxygen (LMO) in the state.

-In collaboration with the Oxygen Task Force of the state, the company has been supplying LMO from its steel plant at Jamshedpur.
+In association with the Oxygen Task Force of the state, the company has been supplying LMO from its steel plant at Jamshedpur.

 Jharkhand on Thursday reported 532 new COVID-19 cases, which took the tally in the state to 3,38,915, while 11 fresh fatalities pushed the coronavirus death toll to 5,011.